zalless/modern-cpp-training/training-2018/presentation.md

 ```
 ]

-Constructing object in the existing buffer using placement `new`.
+.center[Constructing object in the existing buffer using placement `new`]

 ---